-Gatehouse School is compliant with the statutory guidance on peer-on-peer abuse as set out in Keeping Children Safe in Education (September 2021).
+Gatehouse School is compliant with the statutory guidance on child-on-child abuse as set out in Keeping Children Safe in Education (September 2021).

 Gatehouse School does not use the term 'victim' and/or 'perpetrator'.
-This is because our School takes a safeguarding approach to all individuals involved in concerns or allegations about peer-on-peer abuse, including those who are alleged to have been abused, and those who are alleged to have abused their peers, in addition to any sanctioning work that may also be required for the latter.
-Research has shown that many children who present with harmful behaviour towards others, in the context of peer-on-peer abuse, are themselves vulnerable and may have been victimised by peers, parents or adults in the community prior to their abuse of peers.
+This is because our School takes a safeguarding approach to all individuals involved in concerns or allegations about child-on-child abuse, including those who are alleged to have been abused, and those who are alleged to have abused their peers, in addition to any sanctioning work that may also be required for the latter.
+Research has shown that many children who present with harmful behaviour towards others, in the context of child-on-child abuse, are themselves vulnerable and may have been victimised by peers, parents or adults in the community prior to their abuse of peers.